 - New Mexico

-There are hundreds of health insurance plans available to you, and almost as many variables you’ll want to compare when you’re choosing the plan that’s best for your situation.
-All health plans are broken up into different tiers (often called metal levels): bronze, silver, gold, platinum, and catastrophic.
+Depending on where you live, there could be hundreds of health insurance plans available to you, and almost as many variables you’ll want to compare when you’re choosing the plan that’s best for your situation.
+All ACA health plans are broken up into different tiers (often called metal levels): bronze, silver, gold, platinum, and catastrophic.
 Each metal level offers the same level of coverage but differ in premiums and out-of-pocket expenses.

-If you’re concerned that health insurance could be too expensive, keep in mind the government may help you pay for your healthcare costs.
-Subsidies are available depending on your income, how large your family is, and the Federal Poverty Level.
+If you’re concerned that health insurance could be too expensive, keep in mind that the government may help you pay for your healthcare costs.
+Subsidies may be available depending on your income, how large your family is, and the Federal Poverty Level.